 Alan’s working life working life started at the age of 14 in a radio shop in North London.
 He had a working life in electonics, selling components and working on many projects including components for weapon systems.

-I am 77 years old , my working life started at the age of 14, one of 6 children we were quite poor- my 1st job was with a small radio shop in East London, at this time I used to cycle from North London to work –3 nights a week I attended the Northern Polytechnic.
-So my day started at 8 am to cycle to work, on the 3 nights of school days I would arrive home at approx 10 pm.
+I am 77 years old.
+I was one of six children and we were quite poor- my first job was with a small radio shop in East London, at this time I used to cycle from North London to work – three nights a week I attended the Northern Polytechnic.
+So my day started at 8 am to cycle to work, on the three nights of school days I would arrive home at approx 10 pm.

 © 2020 WISEArchive.
 All Rights Reserved.